timjogorman/RicherEventDescription/ms-amr.md

 The particular building your are sitting in might be, in some technical level, a part of your city, of your state, your nation, and the world.
 There's an extent to which 'being part of something', in that sense, is a hard-to-define concept.
 But there are some prototypical entailments that should be largely present:
 - Compositionality: If one were to make up a list of component parts of the whole,
-- If the entity is stored in reference, you'd imagine it stored in under the entry for the whole.

 "Redundant" relationships